Car Insurance in Kentucky

 Here's what you need to know when driving in Kentucky

 The average car insurance rate in Kentucky is $1,879 per year — 23% more than the U.S. average.
 Car insurance rates are impacted by more than just your location.
 Auto insurance rates comprise many factors, including a driver's age and driving history.
 The Zebra's experts analyzed average Kentucky car insurance rates for these rating factors in an effort to help you find an affordable policy.

 Read on to learn how much auto insurance costs in Kentucky based on these variables, or submit your ZIP code above to receive personalized quotes from top insurers.

-Compare the best rates from 29 car insurance companies in Kentucky.
+The best car insurance companies in Kentucky

 In Kentucky, drivers are required to maintain at least the state minimum liability insurance and personal injury protection levels: